Chien-C1016/BaumScan_Code-Delineation/README.md

 ### (2) Image from Printer Scanner (Spruce under Air-Dry-Condition)
 The image used in this scenario comes from a spruce stem disc that was sanded and prepared for standard dendrochronological analysis.
-It was scanned using a commercial office printer scanner, Canon imageRUNNER ADVANCE C3561, set to a resolution of 600 dpi in grayscale.
+It was scanned using a **commercial office printer scanner**, Canon imageRUNNER ADVANCE C3561, set to a resolution of 600 dpi in grayscale.

 - **Image Name:** Fi_04.tif
 - **Location: Folder: "Printer Scanner"**.